Edit

 A clearer view on biology

-Science The European Molecular Biology Laboratory (EMBL) has developed a new computational tool that makes images obtained with cutting-edge microscopes even sharper.
+Science & Technology The European Molecular Biology Laboratory (EMBL) has developed a new computational tool that makes images obtained with cutting-edge microscopes even sharper.
 The technological advance and its applications are published in this week’s online issue of the journal Nature Methods.
 Since the…

 2007